About the TOYA

 Education, Gutenberg Award

-Burns is an Abilene Christian University alumna and earned the B.A. in Mass Communication in 1983.
+Burns is an Abilene Christian University alumna and earned the Bachelor of Arts in Mass Communication in 1983.
 ACU honored her in 1993 with its Gutenberg Award, which "recognizes distinguished professional achievements of Journalism and Mass Communication Department alumni."

-She turned to The University of Memphis for her graduate degree, the M.A. in Journalism Administration, which she earned in 1995.
+She turned to The University of Memphis for her graduate degree, the Master of Arts in Journalism Administration, which she earned in 1995.